Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 g.
 Once connected, press `ctrl + d` to exit iwd.<br>
 h.
 Run `ip link` again to verify that you're getting an ip address connection to your Wi-Fi network.

-### Part Two (Testing Connection).
+### Part Two (Testing Connection).*
 Run `ping archlinux.org` to test if your internet connection is working correctly.<br>
 Note: You can press `ctrl + c` to stop pinging the website.

-## 3. Creating the Partition Tables.
+## 3. Creating the Partition Tables.*
 If you plan on dual booting Windows 10/11, STOP this guide is not for you.
-If you still want to dualboot with windows, figure it out yourself, I will not help you here.
+But if you still want to dualboot with windows, figure it out yourself, I will not help you here.

 Note: If you have a blank drive that you know is empty, then you can skip step c.